 Personal Property (Coverage C)

-As a homeowner, you acquire a lot of items to decorate and use in your home.
-Personal Property coverage provides protection for some of those items.
-This coverage is included in a Homeowners policy at Actual Cash Value (ACV), which is the value of the item at the time of the loss, minus any accumulated depreciation.
+Property coverage provides protection for your property and covers items that remain in the home, such as personal belongings, window treatments, appliances, and furniture.
+Coverage is included in a Dwelling policy at Actual Cash Value (ACV), which is the value of the item at the time of the loss, minus any accumulated depreciation.
 This coverage can be upgraded to Replacement Cost (RC) for an additional premium.
-This will allow the property to be replaced with like‐kind property at today’s market price subject to policy limits and deductibles.
-This is what most people prefer and we highly recommend that you purchase Full Replacement Cost coverage as part of your policy.
+This will allow the property to be replaced with a like‐kind property at today’s market price subject to policy limits and deductibles.
+This is what most people prefer, and we highly recommend that you purchase Full Replacement Cost coverage as part of your policy.

-Personal Liability coverage pays for legal damages that are awarded to a third party when you are found to be liable for their bodily injuries or damage to their possessions while they are on your property.
+Coverage if your tenant or someone else sustains bodily injuries or damage to their possessions while on your property.
 This coverage also helps pay your attorney fees and court costs related to a covered loss.

 Medical Payments to Others (Coverage M)

-Medical Payments coverage helps pay for medical bills incurred by visitors to your home who sustain bodily injury while on your premises or due to your personal activities.
+Medical Payments coverage helps pay for medical bills incurred by visitors to your rental property who sustain a bodily injury while on your premises.

-Personal Property Replacement Cost Coverage: Provides contents coverage for the owner’s propery at full replacement cost
+Personal Property Replacement Cost Coverage: Provides contents coverage for the owner’s property at full replacement cost.

-Water Back Up and Sump Discharge or Overflow: Provides coverage for loss resulting from water which backs up through sewers or drains or which overflows from a sump
+Water Back-Up and Sump Discharge or Overflow: Provides coverage for loss resulting from water that backs up through sewers or drains or overflows from a sump.

-Ordinance or Law: Provides increased costs necessary to comply with the enforcement of any ordinance or law which requires or regulates construction, repair or demolition of damaged property.
+Ordinance or Law: Provides increased costs necessary to comply with the enforcement of any ordinance or law which requires or regulates the construction, repair, or demolition of damaged property.

-Limited Theft Coverage: Provides on premises theft coverage to property you own and keep on the premises.
+Limited Theft Coverage: Provides on-premises theft coverage to the property you own and keep on the premises.
 This does not cover property owned by your tenant.